 “Tell me then…help me know him as…as the man, not just the Christ.
 Tell me from the beginning.”

 “The beginning?
 Not from the start?
-The start was when he left home, when you started hanging around him, all of them, a handful at first, everyone else laughing at him behind his back and avoiding me in the street.
+The start was when he left home, when you all started hanging around him, a handful at first, everyone else laughing at him behind his back and avoiding me in the street.
 Then a few more, then crowds, thousands fighting to get close to him, travelling miles just to catch a glimpse of him.
 Don’t you want to know about that?”

 “No…I mean yes but…I thought, there’s lots of people I can talk to about that.
 If I can find them.
 But you…you’re the only one who can tell about…before that.
 You said you believed before he was born.
 I want… I need to know.
 There were the prophecies of course…”